-As noted in prior updates from the NCUA, effective May 11, 2018, credit unions are required to comply with new BSA/AML rules the U.S. Department of Treasury's Financial Crimes Enforcement Network (FinCEN) published on May 11, 2016 (Customer Due Diligence Requirements for Financial Institutions).
-The rules are intended to codify customer due diligence requirements for covered financial institutions.
-They contain a new requirement for such institutions to identify and verify the identity of individuals (the beneficial owners) who own or control certain legal entity members, subject to a number of exclusions and exemptions.
+Following up on NCUA's April 25, 2018 webinar, and May 11, 2018 statement regarding changes to the Bank Secrecy Act/Anti Money Laundering Rules, I am writing to you today to provide transparency in the examination procedures issued to NCUA examiners regarding customer due diligence and beneficial ownership.
+Effective May 11, 2018, credit unions are required to comply with new Bank Secrecy Act/Anti-Money Laundering (BSA/AML) rules the U.S. Department of Treasury's Financial Crimes Enforcement Network (FinCEN) published on May 11, 2016 (Customer Due Diligence Requirements for Financial Institutions).
+The rules are intended to codify customer due diligence requirements for covered financial institutions, and they contain a new requirement for such institutions to identify and verify the identity of individuals (the beneficial owners) who own or control certain legal entity members, subject to a number of exclusions and exemptions.